TTAK/luksShrink/README.md

 Usage: luksShrink -p <part> -s <size> [-b <keyfile>] [-v]

 Example : luksShrink -p /dev/nvme0n1p3 -s 200G -b keyfile.txt  -v
+This is going to shrink /dev/nvme0n1p3 to 200G and set a backup password using keyfile.txt as key on slot 7

 This is typically usefull tu create a working encrypted dualboot windows 10(Bitlocker) + Ubuntu 18/20(LUKS)